 - The computerized Smart Carte locker system automatically checks out complimentary day lockers to members.

-- Club Com entertainment system provides music videos to the 14 televisions and 21 personal viewing screens, as well as the audio to the building.
+- Preva system provides music videos to the 14 televisions and 21 personal viewing screens, as well as the audio to the building.
 This system allows scrolling text advertisements across the bottom of the videos and graphic advertising on a CSUSB Recreational & Wellness page.
 It provides an innovative way for the department to promote its programs, while cutting down on print media.

 - OnSite maintenance program immediately notifies staff by e-mail if a cardio machine breaks down or we have reached peak capacity on a particular type of equipment.